nycmeshnet/nycmesh.net/content/_index.md

 ### <a href="/donate" class="blue">Donate</a> to help us expand.

-The Internet is central to our lives.
-But in New York City, our access is controlled by a cartel of cable companies who overcharge and underdeliver.
+The Internet is central to our lives, but in New York City, many people cannot afford access.

-We are a diverse group of people living in New York who decided to set up our own network, NYC Mesh, to bypass the cable cartel and connect directly to the Internet backbone.
-We now get Internet that's cheaper, faster and more secure, and our network is supported by a community of dedicated volunteers.
+We are a diverse group of volunteers dedicated to bringing affordable internet to our city.
+You can help by joining our network to extend it to areas in need and help end the digital divide.

-NYC Mesh connects apartments, small businesses, schools and entire buildings to the Internet using wireless routers and fiber.
-These individual "nodes" connect to "hubs" and "supernodes," where we have specialized gear to keep our network running even through emergencies.
-We are a neutral network and do not monitor, collect, store or block any user data or content.
+We are a neutral network and we do not monitor, collect, store or block any user data or content.
+By joining our network you agree to extend it to others!